Contract Manufacturer: Everything You Need to Know

 - Good, clean, well-managed facility

-- ISO-certified (assembly high quality requirements)
+- ISO-certified (meets quality standards)

 - Drop-ship capabilities (direct to customers)